 A data using service can be authorised to fetch and use personal data from one or more data sources.

 A Personal Data Operator enables individuals to securely access, manage and use their personal data, as well as to control the flow of personal data with, and between, data sources and data using services.
-Individuals can be their own operator or use Data Source or Data Using Service means for this role.
+Individuals can be their own operator.
 In other cases, operators are not using the information itself, but enabling connectivity and secure sharing of data between the other roles in the ecosystem.

-In order to produce the shifts that are needed for a human-centric approach of personal data, we commit to working towards and advocating the following principles:
+In order to produce the shifts that are needed for a human-centric approach to personal data, we commit to working towards and advocating the following principles:

 Individuals should be empowered actors in the management of their personal lives both online and offline.
 They should be provided with the practical means to understand and effectively control who has access to data about them and how it is used and shared.

 We want privacy, data security and data minimisation to become standard practice in the design of applications.
 We want organisations to enable individuals to understand privacy policies and how to activate them.
 We want individuals to be empowered to give, deny or revoke their consent to share data based on a clear understanding of why, how and for how long their data will be used.
 Ultimately, we want the terms and conditions for using personal data to become negotiable in a fair way between individuals and organisations.

 The value of personal data grows exponentially with their diversity; however, so does the threat to privacy.
 This contradiction can be solved if individuals become the “hubs” where, or through which cross-referencing of personal data happens.